teachingworkshops/g05-intro-git-and-github-team-2/README.md

 ## INSTALLATION AND EXECUTION

+Disclaimer: You must have at least Java Version 17 installed on your machine to run this game.
+To install:

+1. Download the version from https://www.oracle.com/java/technologies/downloads/
+2. Follow installation instructions.
+3. You will need to add the JDK bin directory as a system environment variable.
+To do this, first locate the bin file for your Java version and copy the path (once Java is installed, it should be located in C:\Program Files\Java on Windows)
+4. Sear

 Once on the GitHub repository:
 1. Click on the green "<> Code" button.
 2. Click on "Download ZIP."